Speck249/AirBnB_clone/README.md

 | test_user.py                  | Unit test suite for user subclass.                           |
 | test_file_storage.py          | Unit test suite for user subclass.                           |

+**HOW IT WORKS**:
-How it works: After running the console module(console.py), the user will gain access to the command interpreter either in **Interactive** or **Non-Interactive** mode.
+After running the console module(console.py), the user will gain access to the command interpreter either in **Interactive** or **Non-Interactive** mode.
 In interactive mode, the user will encounter a prompt - (hbnb) indicating the shell program is ready to accept input.
 In this case, the user is expected to insert the correct command which will invoke some action to be executed.
 Note that a new prompt will appear to accept user input until